LefterisD/Frontend-MovieRama-LefterisDimitriou/README.md

 - [License](#license)

 ## Live demo
-You can access a live demo of the app at this link:
+You can access a live demo of the app using this link:
 [MovieRama](https://glowing-froyo-cfbc70.netlify.app/)

 ## Installation